Galaxy Z Fold 8 Release Date, Specs & Price – ‘Wide’ Model and S Pen Slot Leaks

 ☑️ Galaxy Z Fold 8 Wide (New Lineup)

-The cover screen runs at an 18:9 ratio, while the inner display unfolds to an 18:18 ratio (nearly square), closely resembling a 4:3 layout similar to the iPad Mini.
+The cover screen runs at an 18:9 ratio, while the inner display unfolds to roughly a 4:3 ratio, a wide layout similar to the iPad Mini.
 It’s a fundamentally different experience compared to the Fold’s traditional tall rectangle.

 That near-square, expansive screen means you can run two apps side by side with generous space on both sides.